CSCI-340-Master/GithubIntro/README.md

 For this computer assignment, you will ***not*** have to write any code.

-You will only have to check out the code from the Git repository and make a few changes to `introduction.cc`:
+You will only have to check out the code from the Git repository and make a few changes to `introduction.cpp`:

 **Programming Notes:**